-This article begins with an overview of research on graduate student writing camps and the positive attitudes and behaviors about writing that we teach in our camps.
+This chapter adds to the discussion of graduate student writing support by offering a report on preliminary research into the short- and long-term impact of writing camps.
+Our emerging results highlight important design considerations for the construction of effective graduate writing camps.
+The chapter begins with an overview of research on graduate student writing camps and the positive attitudes and behaviors about writing that we teach in our camps.
 We articulate our hypothesis that instruction regarding these behaviors and attitudes will make students more confident and better able to manage their writing process.
 In the following section, we describe the camps we hold and the study that we performed during our camps.
-The data for this study is drawn from several camps conducted over the mid-semester and summer breaks at a mid-sized private research university in the Midwest.
+The data for this study is drawn from several camps conducted over the mid-semester and summer breaks at the University of Notre Dame.
 Using surveys and focus groups to measure camp participants' writing behaviors and attitudes, we work to assess the short- and long-term impact of the camps on those behaviors and attitudes and to determine continuities and differences across disciplines.
-Working from a hypothesis that writing camps that offer programming can improve the soft skills required to complete a long-term project like a thesis or dissertation, we set out to measure graduate student writing confidence levels and self-regulation efforts both before and after attendance at a writing camp.
-In the Results section, we trace the trends we see emerging in our responses, suggesting that writing camps that teach students strategies for managing their writing processes result in small but meaningful improvements in student attitudes and behaviors.
+Working from a hypothesis that writing camps that offer programming can improve the soft skills required to complete a long-term project like a thesis or dissertation, our pilot study sets out to measure graduate student writing confidence levels and self-regulation efforts both before and after attendance at a writing camp.
+In the results section, we trace the trends we see emerging in our responses, suggesting that writing camps that teach students strategies for managing their writing processes may result in small but meaningful improvements in student attitudes and behaviors.
 Students who attended such camps tended to feel less anxious when they sat down to write and felt more confident that they had the abilities and tools to complete the writing task at hand.
-We close this paper with suggestions for further research into systems of support for graduate student writing across the disciplines.
+We close this chapter with suggestions for further research into systems of support for graduate student writing across the disciplines.